kajalbohara/Youtube_Clone_Frontend/README.md

 4. **Like, dislike, and comment** to engage with the community 👍👎💬
 5. **Manage your videos** through the intuitive channel page 🏗️

-## 🤝 Contribution
-Want to add cool new features?
-Fork the repo, make changes, and submit a PR!
-Let's build something amazing together! 🚀✨

 ## 📜 License
-This project is open-source and available under the MIT License. ⚖️ Feel free to use and modify it as you wish! 🎉
+This project is open-source and available under the MIT License. ⚖️